braidn/old-git-wiki-pages/RubyMocks.markdown

 * Easily used in Rails by adding require 'mocha' to your test_helper.rb file.
 * Allows us to test the process along with the result
   * This is unlike normal testing that only cares about the end result
+* Attempt to limit the amount of mocks in each test down to the lowest possible.

 ###Stubs